 A more significant issue arises if two hospitals want to connect to share information.
 It is because the two hospitals may have entirely different software systems to carry out the same tasks.

 Even worse, most healthcare programs are closed, proprietary systems made available by various businesses.
 They don’t provide mechanisms to connect with other programs to sync information, nor do they have available APIs the hospital could use to construct connections.
 Hospital staff members are frequently forced to manually enter and update data in a single program at a time.
+AI in healthcare could bring significant improvement in the overall healthcare system.

 Challenges in connecting the various systems